MarsBased/handbook/sections/rituals.md

 ## Martian Coffees

 Every Friday, we open a window for casual chatter.
-You will see on Slack a message announcing a virtual meeting on Hangouts at 10:30am.
+You will see on Slack a message announcing a virtual meeting on Google Meet at 10:30am.

 In this Hangouts, you're always invited to join a sort of virtual water cooler for 30 minutes of break.

 If you join, signal it with an emoji reaction to the Slack message so we know there's someone in there!

-## Spotify contest & English Friday
+## Spotify contest

 Being a small company operating remotely for the most part means that we interact less frequently face-to-face than what most of us would like.

-We try to spice up Fridays by chatting only in English and by playing our Spotify contest we describe on this blog post: [A Team Bonding Activity for Remote Teams Using Spotify](https://marsbased.com/blog/2019/04/29/team-bonding-activity-remote-teams-using-spotify/).
+We try to spice up Fridays by playing our Spotify contest we describe on this blog post: [A Team Bonding Activity for Remote Teams Using Spotify](https://marsbased.com/blog/2019/04/29/team-bonding-activity-remote-teams-using-spotify/).

 Add your song to [Martian Friday Playlist - Current Edition](https://open.spotify.com/playlist/26YmBivvzQDQ3OXa176pAl?si=wyghRlg1SLWzO9ix7ROdIQ).
 To avoid repeating songs, check the [Martian Friday Playlist Archive](https://open.spotify.com/playlist/7CCutbZd1ojXf3X3EP8QWr?si=_2oVYBrVQq6dHA8sri5eaQ) before submitting yours!

-## Reading challenge
+## Reading, drawing and other challenges

 A few people in the company have engaged in a reading challenge.
 At the beginning of the year, we set a number of books we want to read and we share it on [GoodReads](https://goodreads.com).

 There's no winner and no rules, just the pleasure of reading.

+Likewise, our good Pablo, spearheads a drawing contest every year with initiatives such as Inktober.
+Again, this is something not organised by the company and therefore not mandatory, but join us for the fun!

+Last, but not list, we've got a club on Strava!
+If you want to join it, click here: <a href="https://www.strava.com/clubs/martians" title="MarsBased Strava" target="_blank">MarsBased Strava club</a>.

 ---